News Corp hires new top lawyer

-Jan 9 News Corp (NWSA.O) said on Monday it has appointed Gerson Zweifach its top corporate lawyer, bringing in the highly regarded litigator at a time when the company is dealing with the aftermath of its UK phone-hacking scandal.
+News Corp said on Monday it has appointed Gerson Zweifach its top corporate lawyer, bringing in the highly regarded litigator at a time when the company is dealing with the aftermath of its UK phone-hacking scandal.

 Zweifach, 58, a partner with Williams & Connolly LLP, joins the media conglomerate as its group general counsel reporting to Chief Executive Rupert Murdoch.